christmas

 The three kings in blue, red and green waving to the crowds.

-Christmas in Málaga wouldn't be complete without experiencing at least one of its big festive parades.
+Christmas in Malaga wouldn't be complete without a festive parade.

-Throughout December and early January, you'll find colourful, music-filled parades winding through neighbourhoods, shopping streets, and the historic centre.
+Throughout December and early January, colourful, music-filled parades wind through neighbourhoods, shopping streets, and the historic centre.

 Smaller neighbourhood parades also take place throughout the Christmas period.